OfficeDev/microsoft-teams-library-js/packages/teams-js/README.md

 ### Production

-You can access [these files on CDN](https://res.cdn.office.net/teams-js/2.0.0-beta.7/js/MicrosoftTeams.min.js), download them, or point your package manager to them.
+You can reference these files directly [from here](https://res.cdn.office.net/teams-js/2.0.0-beta.7/js/MicrosoftTeams.min.js) or point your package manager at them.

 ## Usage